KOKO1904/cka_study_exercises/services_networking/networkPolicy/case_2/instructions.md

-Exercise 2:
+# Allow Intra-Namespace Traffic While Denying External Access

-Write a NetworkPolicy that denies all ingress traffic from other namespaces to any pod in the dev namespace, but allows all intra-namespace communication.
+### Write a NetworkPolicy that denies all ingress traffic from other namespaces to any pod in the dev namespace, but allows all intra-namespace communication.